How much should you insure your house for?

 How to estimate your home contents cover

-Whether you’re a home owner or renter, contents cover can help you get back on your feet quickly if something unexpected, like a major fire, happens at your residence.
+Our Home Contents Insurance policy cover contents at the insured address.
+Whether you’re a homeowner or renter, contents cover can help you get back on your feet quickly if something unexpected – like a fire or break-in – happens within your home.

-Make your contents inventory as detailed as possible, with copies of receipts, serial numbers and photographs wherever possible.
+Make your contents inventory as detailed as possible, with copies of receipts, serial numbers and photographs where possible.

-Short on time?
-Try an online contents calculator to estimate your contents sum insured.
-This can give you a quick and reasonable estimate.
+Need help?
+Try an online contents calculator to help estimate your contents sum insured.

 How to avoid underinsurance